ItsSam11/Palindrome/README.md

 # Palindrome

-This was one of my first projects, this program print a word if is a palindrome or not.
+This was one of my first projects, this program prompt the user to type a word and tell us is if is a palindrome or not.